 1 teaspoon minced garlic (garlic powder can be used in a pinch)

 In a bowl, add the avocados, salt, pepper and garlic.
 Juice the lime over these ingredients and mash together (a potato masher is perfect for this).
 Mix in onion, cilantro, and tomatoes.
-Stir in chipotle/cayenne pepper.
-Add salt and pepper to taste.
-Serve and enjoy!
+Stir in cayenne pepper.

 Crockpot Salsa Chicken